Aldon Smith

-Aldon Jacarus Smith (born September 25, 1989) is an American former professional football player in the National Football League (NFL).
-He played college football for the Missouri Tigers, and was selected by the San Francisco 49ers with the seventh overall pick in the 2011 NFL draft.
-Smith was a first-team All-Pro and a Pro Bowl selection as an outside linebacker with the 49ers in 2012.
-He also played defensive end for the Oakland Raiders and Dallas Cowboys.
+Aldon Jacarus Ramon Smith (September 25, 1989 – June 13, 2026) was an American professional football player who was an outside linebacker and defensive end for six seasons in the National Football League (NFL).
+He played college football for the Missouri Tigers and was selected by the San Francisco 49ers with the seventh overall pick in the 2011 NFL draft.
+Smith was a first-team All-Pro and a Pro Bowl selection with the 49ers in 2012.
+He was also a member of the Oakland Raiders, Dallas Cowboys, and Seattle Seahawks.

 Early life

-Smith was born in Greenwood, Mississippi.
+Aldon Jacarus Ramon Smith was born on September 25, 1989, in Greenwood, Mississippi.
 He attended Raytown High School in Raytown, Missouri, where he played for the Raytown Bluejays high school football team.
-As a senior, Smith recorded 60 tackles, 21 tackles for loss, 12 sacks, while adding seven forced fumbles, one blocked punt, and a safety on defense, while on offense, he caught 34 passes for 570 yards and four touchdowns as a tight end.
+As a senior, Smith recorded 60 tackles, 21 tackles for loss, and 12 sacks, while adding seven forced fumbles, a blocked punt, and a safety on defense.
+On offense, he had 34 receptions for 570 yards and four touchdowns as a tight end.

-Considered only a three-star recruit by the Rivals.com recruiting network, Smith was considered the No. 5 overall prospect (any position) in the state of Missouri as well as the No. 27 strongside defensive end in the nation.
+Considered only a three-star recruit by the Rivals.com (now just known as Rivals) recruiting network, Smith was considered the No. 5 overall prospect (any position) in the state of Missouri as well as the No. 27 strongside defensive end in the nation.
 He chose Mizzou over Nebraska, Kansas, and Kansas State, among others.